Skip to main content

 For gptfy and similar platforms, MCP is an accelerator: instead of building dozens of custom integrations, they can expose gptfy capabilities via MCP and let any LLM-based client use them.

-See MCP (Model Context Protocol) in GPTfy
+See MCP (Model Context Protocol) running in GPTfy

-Book a 30-minute demo with a GPTfy engineer to see how this works in a Salesforce org like yours.
+Book 30 minutes with a GPTfy engineer to see how MCP (Model Context Protocol) actually works inside a Salesforce org like yours.

 Book a demo